functionalvoice/guts/README.md

 This project, **Functional Voice Guts**, is designed to provide simple yet effective learning system to educate individuals on basic functional medicine tenets as they apply to the Gastrointestinal system.

 ## Features
-- Easy integration with various voice recognition APIs
+- Easy access to pertinent education
-- Modular architecture for scalable development
+- Modular learning platform
-- Support for multiple languages
+- Ends with a simple learning assessment

 ## Getting Started
 To get started with the project, clone the repository and install the necessary dependencies: